 Prep

 - Gather and measure ingredients.
-Line two quarter cookie sheets with parchment paper.
+Line baking pans with parchment paper.

-- Make or brew ⅓ cup of strong coffee.
+- Marinate raisins.
+Make or brew ⅓ cup of strong coffee.
 Add the raisins to it and set the mixture aside to cool and marinate.⅓ cup (78ml) brewed coffee, warm, 2 cups (400g) raisins

 Mix the cookies

-- Drain the raisins, but reserve the coffee.
+- Add the coffee from raisins.
+Drain the raisins, and reserve the coffee.
 If needed, add enough water to the coffee to make sure the level of liquid reaches ⅓ cup.
-Then add the coffee to the batter and mix the batter again, just enough to work the liquid into the batter.Be sure the coffee temperature is at room temperature before adding it to the batter.⅓ cup (78ml) brewed coffee, warm
+Then add the coffee to the batter and mix the batter again, just enough to work the liquid into the batter.⅓ cup (78ml) brewed coffee, warm

-- Fold in the raisins, and cover the batter with foil or plastic wrap and refrigerate for 30-minutes to 1 hour.2 cups (400g) raisins
+- Chill the batter.
+Cover the batter in the bowl with foil or plastic wrap and refrigerate for 30-minutes to 1 hour.

 - When you are ready to bake, preheat the oven to 350F.